azyva/dragom-site/pages/doc/config/design/module.md

 hierarchy, or the whole Module with a ripple effects on modules.
 Users can be tempted to consider these modules as work units.
 In fact they can when working on the Module outside of Dradom.
 But Dragom remains unaware of these modules.
-They are implementation details of the Module as known by Dragom.
+They are implementation details of the Module as known to Dragom.

 Independence of Module's
 ------------------------